Formula

 CalculationTime pages are built around visible arithmetic: the formula, assumptions, worked example and practical limitations are shown so the result can be checked rather than simply trusted.

-Standard or basis: this page uses the common adult BMI formula kg/m² and widely used adult screening bands: under 18.5, 18.5–24.9, 25.0–29.9 and 30.0 or above.
+Standard or basis: this page uses the common adult BMI formula and widely used adult screening bands: under 18.5, 18.5-24.9, 25.0-29.9 and 30.0 or above.
+It also shows BMI Prime against 25 and Ponderal Index as a height-adjusted cross-check.
 It does not provide diagnosis, treatment or personalised health advice.

 Common adult screening bands place 18.5 to 24.9 in the healthy-weight range, but individual health needs clinical context.